Scientists find evidence of an extinct humanlike species within modern-day Africans

 These people are interesting for more reasons than their height or speech.
 Scientists have just turned up evidence in them of a potentially new, ancient species in the human family tree.
-That evidence emerged in their DNA, the instructions inside our body’s cells that affect everything from eye color to voice.
+That evidence emerged in their DNA.
+That's the instructions inside our cells that affect everything from eye color to health.

 Modern humans, or humans that are anatomically similar to today’s people, are thought to have emerged in Africa roughly 100,000 to 200,000 years ago.
 So studying the people who live on that continent today can provide clues about our species’ heritage.

-In a new study, scientists have found hints that some previously unknown ancestors of modern humans appear to have split off into a separate species more than a million years ago.
+In a new study, scientists have found hints that some previously unknown ancestors of modern humans.
+They appear to have split off into a separate species more than a million years ago.
 Later, some modern humans appear to have mated with this sister species.
-Traces of that that sister species persist today in the DNA of some African people.
-The new findings appeared August 3 in Cell, a scientific journal.
+Traces of that sister species persist today in the DNA of some African people.
+Scientists shared their new findings August 3 in Cell.

 Modern humans belong to a group of animals called hominids.
-In the past, there were other hominids similar to modern humans, such as Neandertals, but those hominids have since died out.
+In the past, there were other hominids similar to modern humans, such as Neandertals.
+Those other hominids have since died out.

-To learn more about the history of humans, Sarah Tishkoff at the University of Pennsylvania in Philadelphia and her colleagues studied DNA from three hunter-gatherer groups in Africa: the Pygmies, Hadza and Sandawe.
+Sarah Tishkoff works at the University of Pennsylvania in Philadelphia.
+To learn more about human history, she and her colleagues studied DNA from three hunter-gatherer groups in Africa.
+They were the Pygmies, Hadza and Sandawe.
 The team analyzed samples from five people in each group.

-Some scientists think there might be another explanation for what Tishkoff’s team has found.
-Maybe the DNA that seemed to come from a newly recognized sister species actually belonged to other modern humans that were genetically different.
-Those humans might later have been wiped out by diseases, environmental changes or wars.
+Some scientists think there might be another explanation for what Tishkoff’s team turned up.
+Maybe the DNA that seemed to come from some sister species actually belonged to other modern humans that were merely quite different genetically.
+Those humans might later have been wiped out by disease, environmental changes or wars.

 hominid A group of animals that includes modern humans, their ancestors and close relatives.